-The Compare pane lists all signals from the runs with a comparison result.
-In this example, the comparison results of the aligned signals do not match.
-The signal differences are not within the specified tolerance values, all of which are set to zero.
+The Compare pane lists all signals from the compared runs and summarizes the results of the comparison in the Results column.
+In this example, all three signals aligned, and none matched within the specified tolerance values, all of which are set to zero.

 The Simulation Data Inspector only compares signals from the Baseline run that align with a signal from the Compare To run.
-If a signal from the Baseline run does not align with a signal from the Compare To run, the signal is listed in the Compare pane with a warning.
-For more information on signal alignment, see Signal Alignment in the Simulation Data Inspector.
+If a signal from the Baseline run does not align with a signal from the Compare To run, the signal is listed in the Compare pane with a warning. .
+For more information on signal alignment, see Signal Alignment.

 To plot comparison data, select the signal you want to see in the